Home » All Recipes » Main Dishes » Pineapple Teriyaki Pork Chops Recipe

 Serve the baked teriyaki pork chops hot with the pineapple chunks.
 Spoon some of the sweet and savory sauce over the top.
 Garnish with fresh or dried cilantro for extra flavor and zest.

-Pair these delicious pork chops with a nice side of rice to soak up that delightful sauce.
+Pair these delicious pork chops with a nice side of rice or make ahead mashed potatoes to soak up that delightful sauce.
 Add in some roast vegetables like green beans for a complete meal.

 Pineapple teriyaki pork chops in a white baking dish next to a plate.